openemr/openemr/ccdaservice/README.md

 -- sudo node winservice // For now, you may skip this step because ssmanager will run service as a process on Ubuntu.
 If started though, it is used.

 * If the service is not installed in last step the ssmanager, started by backgroud services, will still start and maintain ccda service.
+* For portal this is not necessarily true.

 ## Windows